 The second year program is for people who desire to spend more time developing their skills in all the areas covered in the first year.
 Acceptance into the second year program is based on the student's performance and aptitude displayed in the first year.
+Seats for second year are limited and will be offered on a competitive basis.
+The college reserves the right to determine on a yearly basis as to whether the second year program will be offered.

 With a bigger emphasis on professional practice, topics include:

-- designing, costing, manufacturing and selling a production item.

-- designing and costing a complete workshop.

-- · designing and building a chair.

-- · exploring the commission process.

-- · historical research project.

-- developing a portfolio and other marketing tools.
+- designing, costing, manufacturing and selling a production item. - · designing and costing a complete workshop. - · designing and building a chair. - exploring the commission process. - historical research project. - developing a portfolio and other marketing tools.